crlink271986/Hackintosh-HP-Z420-OpenCore/README.md

+this is a modded fork of Joepool's repo in hopes to add Mac OS 12 support the opencore pkg has been updated from 0.7.5---->0.8.4 amoung other tweaks that will be outlined in my releases
 # Hackintosh-HP-Z420-OpenCore
 ### Do not just copy this EFI and expect it to work
 Hackintosh EFI for HP Z420 Workstation - Tested on Catalina and Big Sur